JStateson/Gridcoin-BoincTask-HistoryReader/README.md

 Download the 7z binaries to get both the release and debug versions of CreditStatistics

-To remove all your client data run the app by entering 'CreditStatistics.exe reset'  You can load your data again or just use the demo list
+To remove all your client data run the app by entering 'CreditStatistics.exe reset'

+The program will ask once if you wish to use the demo mode.
+The demo data is included in the app but text files are provide so show the format.